nikolai3d/time-server/README.md

 This chat example showcases how to use `socket.io` with a static `express` server.

+## Installing all the dependencies
+You need both npm and bower

+    $ npm install
+    $ bower install
+    $ gulp

 ## Running the server

 1) Open `server.js` and start the app by clicking on the "Run" button in the top menu.